-The top base is designed to cover the top side of the frame.
-It does not only need to have cut corners, allowing the long columns go through it, but it also needs to contain three holes in center where sizes and location must match each gap in the side panel minor subsystem.
+The top panel was designed to cover the upper surface of the frame.
+Not only does it need to have notches cut into each corner, allowing the long columns to be fastened to it, but it also needs to contain three holes in center where sizes and location must match each one in the side panel minor subsystem.
 Furthermore, in order to let the rolling mechanism move on top of the frame, it needed to be cut to allow for enough space on the bottom of both X/Y carriage rails (shown in Figure 14).
 Details of this are shown in Figure 15.